Which Of The Following Is A National Power Only

 • Natural Resources: Many military technologies rely on specific natural resources (e.g., rare earth minerals).

 Without these underlying elements, a military can be large but ineffective, or technologically advanced but unsustainable.
-Therefore, military strength is a consequence of national power, not national power itself.
+Because of this, military strength is a consequence of national power, not national power itself.

 2. Economic Strength: